jundalisay/superb/content/en/research/smith/jurisprudence/part-2/section-2/chapter-1.md

-+++
+---
+heading: Chapter 1
+title: "The Natural Wants of Mankind"
+# date: 2015-09-10
+weight: 6
+author: "Adam Smith"
+icon: /icons/smith.png
+image: "/covers/lectures.jpg"
-title=  "The Natural Wants of Mankind" heading=  "Chapter 1 of Part 2 Section 2" description=  "Cheapness or plenty is the most proper way of procuring wealth and abundance" date=  2015-09-30 author=  "Adam Smith" image=  "/covers/lectures.jpg" linkb=  "/research/smith/jurisprudence/part-2/section-2" linkbtext=  "Section 2" linkf=  "/research/smith/jurisprudence/part-2/section-2/chapter-2" linkftext=  "Chapter 2" icon=  "/icons/smith.png"
+description: "Cheapness or plenty is the most proper way of procuring wealth and abundance"
-+++
+---

 Cheapness or plenty is the most proper way of procuring wealth and abundance.